AdetonaMichael/AdetonaMichael/README.md

 <h1 align="center"> Hi there 👋, I'm Michael Adetona</h1>

-<p align="center"><b> I'm from Osun-State Nigeria, and I do web Design and Development.
+<p align="center"><b> I do Blocakchain, Defi, web Design and Development.
 I really enjoy writing program logics and codes ,as well as working with GIS and Remote Sensing. </b></p>

 - 🔭